-The success of our business depends on our ability to continue to take advantage of our "know-how" and unique one-step 'waste-to-product' process to develop a variety of new high quality products.
+The success of our business depends on our ability to continue to take advantage of our know-how to develop a variety of new high quality products.
 In addition, in order to maintain our technological advantage we will have to form and maintain strategic relationships with leading technological partners, academic institutions and individuals, among others.
 Furthermore, we will need to keep our production process highly cost-efficient in comparison to other actors in the industry and also in comparison to virgin plastic manufacturers.